 If you are selling goods or products online and some of your customers are located in Hawaii, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 A Note on Hawaii Tax Terminology

-Instead of the more common term “sales tax,” Hawaii law uses the term “general excise tax.”
-Hawaii’s Department of Taxation currently directs taxpayers to Tax Facts 96-1 for an explanation of the relationship between the two terms.
-In this article, “sales tax” and “general excise tax” are used interchangeably.
+Instead of the more common term“sales tax, Hawaii law uses the terms general excise tax and GET.
+Hawaii’s Department of Taxation currently directs taxpayers to Tax Facts 37-1 for an explanation of the relationship between the two terms.
+In this article, sales tax and GET are used interchangeably.